Firebind Reflector Documentation

 • TCP bandwidth capacity

-• UDP packet loss frequency
+• UDP packet loss

 • TCP latency and jitter